clusterio/clusterio/README.md

 Some systems don't let non root processes listen to ports below 1000.
 Either run with `sudo` or change config.json to use higher port numbers.

+### InitializationError: First argument must be an abstract-leveldown compliant store

+do:

+    npm install linvodb3@3.25.1

+if that does not suffice do

+    npm install levelup@1.3.9

+If it still doesn't work, come over to our support discord linked at the top of this readme.

 ### Other fixes for other potential problems:

 Sometimes the install fails.
 Try `node ./lib/npmPostinstall.js` to complete it.